-New England College also offers an education program that leads to NH State Certification.
-Contact Debra Nitschke-Shaw, Director of Teacher Certification, at email@example.com or 603-428-2322.
+New England College also offers an education program that leads to New Hampshire State Certification.
+Contact Debra Nitschke-Shaw, Director of Graduate Programs in Education, at email@example.com or 603.428.2322.

 New England College is renowned for its top-quality education department.
-As part of the department’s ongoing evolution, the Master of Education is offered to develop teacher leadership.
+As part of the department’s ongoing evolution, the Master of Education (MEd) conversion program leading to certification is offered to develop teacher leadership.
 Graduate students and NEC faculty work as a learning community to address real-world issues of teachers and schools.

-Students study with NEC’s full-time faculty, as well as with highly respected practitioners and scholars from the community.
-The program is firmly linked to NEC’s outstanding Education department, as it is to the professional teaching community.
+Students study with New England College’s full-time faculty, as well as with highly respected practitioners and scholars from the community.
+The program is as firmly linked to the professional teaching community as it is to NEC’s outstanding Education department.